Back to Course

 Relationship Between Mass And Weight:

-The relationship between mass and weight is the formula that connects mass and weight.
+The formula that connects mass and weight is the relationship between mass and weight.
 This formula is used in calculations, to either calculate the mass of a given weight of an object or to calculate the weights of a given mass of an object.

-The formula is: Weight = Mass x Acceleration due to Gravity
+Weight = Mass × Acceleration due to Gravity

 Solution: